Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Experimental Results

 Lastly, to demonstrate the effectiveness of the label correction method, we train a classifier on noisy C-SSRS data and validate on a separate C-SSRS test set which has no noise.
 We then use our label correction method to correct the same set of noisy labels, train the model with the correction labels, and validate on the same unmodified test set.

 We show that accuracy improves markedly after using our label correction method, as there is at least a 11\% increase (Table \ref{tab:noisy-corrected-scores}).
-As demonstrated, because our label correction process works on a dataset in the same domain, it is an effective method for cleaning noisy labels in NLP and for our task.
+Because our label correction process works on a dataset in the same domain, it is an effective method for cleaning noisy labels in NLP and for our task.
 Moreover, as seen in Figure \ref{fig:roc-thresholding}, using a probability threshold impacts performance, proving that using a threshold is an important factor in ensuring the corrected labels are accurate.
 Thus, we finalize on the thresholding method for our final model.